 High school sports is a big part of a school district’s reputation, so you must make sure you address how social media fits into all of it.
 There are two main “players” when it comes to this topic.
 Athletes and coaches.

-This week, we are going to address the student athlete side of the equation.
-Next week we’ll share more about the coaching side of things.
+This blog will address the student athlete side of the equation.
+In another blog, we’ll share more about the coaching side of things.

 Rules of Engagement